 Janice Murphy, diagnosed with ovarian cancer at age 62, is committed to sharing her ovarian cancer story to raise awareness not just about the disease itself, but about what she believes to be an extra risk of ovarian cancer within the LGBTQIA+ community.

 “I just really tried to visualize being healthy and I would imagine a little Pac-man eating up my cancer cells.”

 More than a decade after her ovarian cancer diagnosis, Amy Hollub is helping others learn about the importance of family history and genetic testing, and raising vital funds for research, by hosting an annual Rock ‘n Run event in Miami.

 “I consider myself extremely fortunate, but you can’t rely on luck.
 I’m alive because of the grace of God and biomedical research.
 That research is critical.”

 US Representative Rosa DeLauro (D-CT) is the Chair and founder of the Congressional Ovarian Cancer Caucus, and an ovarian cancer survivor herself.
 She’s committed to using her legislative platform to make a difference for the ovarian cancer community.

 “I want access to information.
 I want women to see enough information about treatment options in a language they can understand.”

 In addition to the shock of a rare ovarian cancer diagnosis, Kimberly Richardson also navigated friction and lack of support from key members of her medical team — and she soon learned she wasn’t alone.
-She’s determined to empower others to speak up for themselves and to see the hope that comes from research, by connecting the patients to the science, and making information more accessible to those who need it.
+She’s determined to empower ovarian cancer survivors to share their stories and speak up for themselves, and to show the hope that comes from research by connecting the patients to the science, and making information more accessible to those who need it.